 Marbled brownie batter and gooey chocolate chip cookie dough.
 Brownies and cookies = brookies.

-Because life sometimes gives you amazing sweet recipes.
+Because life sometimes gives you amazing recipes.

 - Easy to make: both batters are simple; you only need a bowl and whisk.